cjw6k/dotfiles/README.md

 ## !!
 WIP !!
 I have published dotfiles in a few iterations over many years.
 I'm making a fresh start.
 These are not yet in use, not ready for use, and are incomplete.
 I'm using a public repo at this early stage to greatly simplify the build out.
 These dotfiles will remain public.

-## Background
+## Professional Background
-* I have been at this computerin' thing for more than 25 years.
+* Training: electronics engineering technology.
-* I do admin, ops, networks, hardware, and software.
+* Daily Work: admin, ops, networks, cloud, and software.
+* Pursuit: llm.
-* I do not do ai, crypto, or mobile.
+* Known Unknowns: crypto, and mobile.

-* I am working on cloud in my free time.
+## Working Stack
 * I use Windows 11 as my main workstation, and on a laptop.
 * I use Linux: alpine, gentoo, debian, and ubuntu.
-In Docker, WSL2, VM, VPS, and on bare metal.
+In K8s, Docker, WSL2, VM, VPS, and on bare metal.
 * I use BSD.
 * I do not use macOS.
 I will someday.